iampandxra/dragscript/README.md

 # dragscript
 Currently in pre-release and testing phase!
 Use at your own risk.
 A human like auto/drag click script for Minecraft.
+AHK is bannable on some servers, check beforehand.
+Releases contain standalone .exe variants of the script for these instances.

 Download Autohotkey here: https://www.autohotkey.com/